michael93pl/django-pdf/README.md

 # 1. Requirements

-# Detailed requirements can be found in requirements.txt file.
+Detailed requirements can be found in requirements.txt file.

 # 2. Technologies

-# Django
+Django
-# Celery
-# PdfKit
+CeleryPdfKit